suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 when, and only when, they appear in all capitals, as shown here.

-This document assumes familiarity with the IETF SUIT manifest {{I-D.ietf-suit-manifest}}, the SUIT information model {{RFC9124}} and the SUIT architecture {{RFC9019}}.
+This document assumes familiarity with the IETF SUIT manifest {{I-D.ietf-suit-manifest}}, the SUIT information model {{RFC9124}}, and the SUIT architecture {{RFC9019}}.

 The terms sender and recipient have the following meaning:

-* Sender: Role of the entity that sends an encrypted payload.
+* Sender: Entity that sends an encrypted payload.
-* Recipient: Role of the entity that receives an encrypted payload.
+* Recipient: Entity that receives an encrypted payload.

 Additionally, we introduce the term "distribution system" (or distributor) to refer to an entity that knows the recipients of the firmware images.
-For use of encryption it therefore either knows the public key of the recipient (for ES-DH), or the KEK (for AES-KW).
-The author on the other hand does not know the recipients, which is responsible for creating the firmware image.
+For use of encryption the distribution system either knows the public key of the recipient (for ES-DH), or the KEK (for AES-KW).

+The author, which is responsible for creating the firmware image, does not know the recipients.
 It is important to note that the distribution system is far more than a file server.

+The author and the distribution system are logical roles.
+In some deployments these roles are separated in different physical entities and in others they are co-located.

 Finally, the following abbreviations are used in this document: